- Ajaz Shaikh

 Perfect Travel Blueprint for Mandu & Maheshwar Backpacking Trip

 Mandu and Maheshwar are two gems of Madhya Pradesh.
-Maheshwar is situated on the bank of river Narmada and Mandu is endowed with a very attractive natural scenery, the best of Mandu is further enhanced by about a dozen of lake and ponds interspersed on it probably the reason why the city, enclosed within its fort walls when in its prime was called by the Muslim rulers as Shadiabad (The City Of Joy).
+Maheshwar is situated on the bank of river Narmada and Mandu is endowed with a very attractive natural scenery, the best of Mandu is further enhanced by about a dozen lakes and ponds interspersed on it probably the reason why the city, enclosed within its fort walls when in its prime was called by the Muslim rulers as Shadiabad (The City Of Joy).

 Mumbai - Mandu - Maheshwar - Mumbai

-To start with the trip I would recommend to do Mandu first.
+To start with the trip I would recommend doing Mandu first.
 Indore is the nearest city to Mandu and Indore has an airport which is 84 kms away and takes 2 hours to reach Mandu.
 So plan your trip in a way that you reach Indore first and then make your way to Mandu.
 But, the flights to Indore will be costly which can raise your travel expenses by a great deal.

-The cheapest and convenient way to reach Indore is by train.
-Due to train connectivity, it makes sense to either explore Mandu and Maheshwar on two weekends from Mumbai or you can combine trip over a long weekend (Like I did).
+The cheapest and most convenient way to reach Indore is by train.
+Due to train connectivity, it makes sense to either explore Mandu and Maheshwar on two weekends from Mumbai or you can combine trips over a long weekend (Like I did).
 By train, it will take 14 to 15 hours to Indore from Mumbai.

 From Mumbai, you can take 12961 Avantika Express on Friday from Mumbai Central at 07:10 PM and will reach Indore the next day around 09:15 AM.